Bangladesh

 - A visually spectacular photographic odyssey combining portraits, street and drone photography

-- Explore the spectacular colours of Bangladesh’s annual chilli, rice, algae and betel nut harvests
+- Explore the spectacular colours of Bangladesh’s annual chilli and rice harvests

 - Photograph thousands of people crossing the river at the Old Dhaka riverfront

-- Enjoy the colours of the country’s largest fabric tie dying factory
+- Enjoy the colours of the country’s largest fabric dying factory

 - Sunset photography of the beautiful moon fishing boats on one of the world’s longest beaches